 Pump Station #8 contained two horizontal dry pit and two submersible pumps installed in 1988.
-GCDC-WWS Operations and Maintenance Department has rebuilt the pumps several times over the years.
-De-ragging of pumps was part of their employees’ standard operating procedures when running their station routes.
+The GCDC-WWS Operations and Maintenance Department has rebuilt the pumps several times over the years.
+De-ragging of pumps was part of their standard operating procedures when running their station routes.
 When it became time once again to rebuild the pumps, GCDC-WWS opted to look at newer options.
-It also was desirable for the new pumps to match the actual flow and head conditions required.
+It was also desirable for the new pumps to match the actual flow and head conditions required.

 Simply rebuilding pumps did not restore them to their original head conditions and flows.
-In addition, there were longevity considerations between repairs, ongoing ragging problems, spare parts issues and service considerations for the older model pumps.
+In addition, there were longevity considerations between repairs, ongoing ragging problems, spare parts issues, and service considerations for the older model pumps.

-On this retrofit project, elimination of the variable frequency drives resulted in a major reduction in both installation and equipment costs.
+On this retrofit project, elimination of the variable frequency drives resulted in a huge reduction in both installation and equipment costs.
 Additionally, the Energy Minimizer functionality of the integrated pump controls significantly reduces operating energy costs.